WaylonWalker/waylonwalkerv2/src/pages/blog/expand-one-line-links.md

 ## Styles

 CSS is not my strong suit, but I can generally hammer something into a shape that I am happy with.
-For this one I did struggle a bit with how it looked on various screens, particularly because I was holding the cover image size to a hard 300px.
+For this one, I did struggle a bit with how it looked on various screens, particularly because I was holding the cover image size to a hard 300px.
 I ended up with more media queries than I needed, but it works.

 ``` css
 .onelinelink + blockquote {